-The campus newspaper, The Prairie, was published weekly to inform the reader of student activities and voice student opinion.
-As of October 21, 2019, The Prairie no longer has a print issue but will be producing news and focusing on efforts on publishing on the website for the digital audience.
+The campus newspaper, The Prairie, was published weekly and informed the reader of student activities and voices student opinion.
+As of October 21, 2019 The Prairie will no loner have a print issue, but will producing news and focusing on efforts on publishing on the website for the digital audience.
 WTAMU owns and operates a non-commercial educational radio station, KWTS-FM 91.1, which allows students hands-on experience in the radio field.
-KWTS prepares daily newscasts and broadcasts WTAMU sporting events.
+KWTS prepares daily newscasts as well as broadcasting of WTAMU sporting events.